Grossglockner High Alpine Road

 Sport & leisure in stunning nature

-A great summer season along the pass road starts the minute the Grossglockner High Alpine Road opens in May.
+A great summer season along the pass road starts the minute the Grossglockner High Alpine Road opens.
 The road leads its visitors reliably and safely into an alpine playground in the presence of the country's highest summit.
 Ski tourers, hikers & mountaineers get easy access to the most amazing tours in the Hohe Tauern.
 Do you want to climb the Grossglockner?
 The road will take you there.
 Fancy a fantastic hiking tour into the Gamsgrube or a multi-day hiking tour on the Glockner Route?
 After the ascent on the pass road, you can start right away.
 The road is not just an access road but a sports ground and playground as such.
 Thousands of motorsport fans get this tingly feeling when the snow retreats in spring.
 Motor bikers experience the centrifugal force when "flying" through the 36 bends of the Grossglockner High Alpine Road, meeting also car drivers and test drivers of well-known motorsport brands there.
 The "Glockner King" is out and about on two wheels, without motor though.
 Taking the road to the Grossglockner by racing cycle and E-bike is the annual highlight of thousands of cycling fans.
 Every ambitious racing cyclist must have taken the Glockner Route once in their life, whether during the Glockner King Event or any other day in the summer.

 Interesting facts about nature, history & construction